 - Technology doesn’t take the place of clinical care management.
 But emerging digital health technologies have significant potential to enable and enhance the impact of that care on quality.

 - As an industry, we must ensure digital health solutions that more address the needs of the underserved, where our high-tech and high-touch efforts can have a deep and lasting impact on healthcare disparities and social determinants of health.

-This session’s attendees represented some of the leading experts in their respective fields: Dr. Joseph Gonnella of the Center for Research in Medical Education and Health Care and Jefferson Medical College, Dr. Alex Antoniou of CareFirst BlueCross BlueShield, Dr. Laura King of Health Care Service Corporation, Dr. Mack Mitchell of UT Southwestern, Dr. Matthew Fontana of Health Care Service Corporation, Dr. Roderick McVeety and Beth England, RN, of DaVita Medical Group, Dr. Steven Goldberg of Quest Diagnostics, Dr. Terri Steinberg of Christiana Care Health System, and Dr. Terry McInnis of Get the Medications Right Institute.
+This session’s attendees represented some of the leading experts in their respective fields: Dr. Joseph Gonnella of the Center for Research in Medical Education and Health Care and Jefferson Medical College, Dr. Alex Antoniou of CareFirst BlueCross BlueShield, Dr. Laura King of Health Care Service Corporation, Dr. Mack Mitchell of UT Southwestern, Dr. Matthew Fontana of Health Care Service Corporation, Dr. Roderick McVeety and Beth England, RN, of DaVita Medical Group, Dr. Steven Goldberg of Quest Diagnostics, Dr. Terri Steinberg of Christiana Care, and Dr. Terry McInnis of Blue Thorn Consulting.
 A special thank you goes out to all of these engaging participants as well as the other moderators from Medecision including Drs.
 Richard Popiel, Paul Handel and Tamara Cull.